-The school views parents as partners in the delivery of PSHE and RHE.
-Parents were informed about the Relationships Education programme during the Autumn term 2020 as part of information provided on what their children will be learning.
+The school views parents as partners in the delivery of Relationships Education.
+Parents will be informed about the Relationships Education programme during the Autumn term 2020 as part of information provided on what their children will be learning.

-The school liaised with parents through:
+The school will liaise with parents through:

-- RHE information PowerPoint
+- RSE information PowerPoint

-- o Chance to telephone/email/send letters regarding queries or concerns
+- Chance to telephone/email/send letters regarding queries or concerns

 - Newsletters

 - School website

 - Letters (see Appendix 4 for a sample letter)